Daniele06/js-change-background-colour-hex/README.md

 Exercise 2 from the 100+ Javascript projects page (https://jsbeginners.com/javascript-projects-for-beginners/)

-This code creates a random HEX background colour when clicking a button.
+Changes the background colour to a random HEX number and displays that number on the page.

 ![project picture](challenge2.png)